Wednesday, May 27, 2026

 Obviously, Platner won't enjoy the same commanding financial advantage against the overstuffed Collins, who -- unlike Mills -- can count on an avalanche of dark money to bail her out of a jam.
 All the same, she offers a perfectly doable pickoff -- if Platner does his job correctly, by demolishing her artfully woven facade of "concerned" moderation.

 It's an act that Status Quo Susan, as we'll call her, has honed to perfection over her five-term Senate career.
 We know the routine well, which typically kick-starts with some tricky issue or other.
-Status Quo Susan will furrow her brow, purse her lips, hemming and hawing through her latest non-answer -- amid noises of how "alarmed," "concerned," "disturbed," or "troubled" she claims to feel about it -- before she finally votes as her tribe expects, and demands.
+Status Quo Susan will furrow her brow, purse her lips, hemming and hawing through her latest non-answer -- amid noises of however "alarmed," "concerned," "disturbed," or "troubled" she claims to feel about it -- before she finally votes as her tribe expects, and demands.

 It's a routine that sometimes stretches to Hamlet-style proportions, as Collins demonstrated during the Brett Kavanaugh debacle -- where commentators made much of her studious note-taking during the explosive confirmation hearings, amid allegations of serious sexual predation against him.
 In the end, Status Quo Susan joined Vichy Democrat Joe Manchin to ease Kavanaugh over the finish line, 50-48 -- a spectacle that caused some wags to question the scrupulousness of her note-taking.